Battle of Xiaoting: Opposition to Liu Bei's decision to go to war

 The historical text Sanguozhi did not mention anything about Zhuge Liang opposing Liu Bei's decision to go to war with Sun Quan.
 However, it did mention that Zhao Yun and Qin Mi attempted to dissuade Liu Bei: Zhao Yun advised Liu Bei against attacking Sun Quan, but was ignored.
 Qin Mi was imprisoned by Liu Bei when he advised him against the campaign, but was released later.

 Huang Zhong's death

 The Shu general Huang Zhong participates in the campaign even though he is already over 70 years old at the time.
 He slays Pan Zhang's subordinate, Shi Ji (史蹟), and defeats Pan Zhang in an engagement on the first day.
 On the second day, while pursuing the retreating Pan Zhang, he falls into an ambush and is surrounded by Zhou Tai, Han Dang, Ling Tong and Pan Zhang.
 He is hit by an arrow fired by Ma Zhong (馬忠).
 Guan Xing and Zhang Bao save him, but he dies from his wound that night.
 Liu Bei mourns his death.
-Since the Battle of Xiaoting historically took place between 221 and 222, going by the novel's account, Huang Zhong's year of death should be around 221–222.
+The novel indicates that Huang Zhong died around the 1st month of the 2nd year of the Zhangwu era of Liu Bei's reign; the month corresponds to 30 January to 28 February 222 in the Julian calendar.